apitoolkit/apitoolkit-landing/content/blog/using-notion-for-api-documentation/index.md

 It wouldn’t be an oversight if I say Notion is that one app that has it all.
 I mean every developer or creative will agree to the fact that notion is a really great tool.
 It is an all-in-one workspace for any company that always gets the work done.
 I mean notion does everything, from being a storage app for documents to a product map, and then API Documentation.
 You get the idea, it is a flexible tool with millions of ways it can be utilized.
 However, one of my favorite applications for Notion is open API documentation.
 Giving appropriate documentation on how to use a product, in my opinion, is a big bonus because it makes everything easier and less stressful for everyone especially developers.

-## Quick guides on how to build API documentation using Notion are provided below.
+## Quick guide on how to build API documentation using Notion are provided below.
 The first step is to create a [Notion](https://www.notion.so/personal) account that’s if you don’t have one.
 ![Notion home page](notionhomepage.png)

-With notion, you have the choice of either creating a template from scratch or using an already-existing design that is appropriate for the type of information you want to publish.
+With notion, you have the choice of either creating a template from scratch or using an already-existing template that is suitable for the type of information you want to publish.
 ![Getting started](gettingstarted.png)

 ### Here I am working with an existing template
-You can select from this list of templates.
+You can choose from the list of templates given.
 ![Choose a template that works](type-of-template. png)

-I choose doc because I will be working with documentation and there are many alternative templates available to me here.
+I go with a doc because its a documentation and it hass different layouts like technical spec to choose from
 ![Choose a doc template](choosing-template.png)

-And you're all set to move forward with your top-notch, informative documentation, boom.
+Choosing a layout gives you a good documentation format to work with and with it you're all set to move forward with your top-notch, informative documentation.
 ![Ready to document](ready-to-document.png)

 ### Here I chose to go with a new template because I want it to be a bit different from the usual
 I am not the only one that sometimes wants something different, we all do and notion is also in the business of giving its users what they desire.
-To create a new template in Notion, you simply click on the doc option under templates, It taks you you to a screen that has New boldly written on the right side of the screen
+To create a new template in Notion, you simply click on the doc option under templates, It takes you you to a screen that has New boldly written on the right side of the screen.
+Now click new.
 ![Create a new template](new-template.png)

 The first process leads to a blog-like page that allows you to fill in info about your documentation [Choose new template](choosing-a-new-template.png)

-And the type of doc format you choose to work with. this matters because it determines the type of layout your documentation will have.
+And the type of doc layout you choose to work with.
+This matters because it determines the type of layout your documentation will have and should also be decided based on the type of ddocumentation you want to write.
 ![Type of new template](type-of-new-template.png)

 And when you are done filling out the form, you can go ahead to start documenting every bit of that process to guide your users accurately.